 To transfer credits to your university, you will need to get approval from your advisor and possibly your university's registrar.
 Most schools allow transfer of credits from other degree-granting institutions.
 Assuming your university will accept transfer credits from UM, your advisor will need to make a determination about HOW the credits will transfer to your degree.
 They may come in as upper-division electives, or your advisor may agree to use them towards a specific degree requirement.
 Please write us for more information, and feel free to forward the syllabi above to your advisor for review.

-For the wilderness navigation and outdoor leadership section of the program, you will backpack into the expansive Bob Marshall Wilderness which borders the valley.
-During the backpacking section, you will carry your equipment and food, hiking and camping throughout the southwestern portion of the Wilderness.
+For the wilderness navigation and outdoor leadership section of the program, you will be based in the Swan Mountains at the Jewel Basin Yurt.
+During this section, you will put your medical skills to the test in a true backcountry setting.
 You will learn best practices for safely traveling and camping in bear and lion country with experienced instructors.

 The program concludes near Alberton, Montana at the Whitewater Rescue Institute headquarters.
 You will spend almost two weeks there studying technical Rope Rescue and Swiftwater Rescue.
 You will live at the WRI training center on the banks of the Clark Fork River.
 The training center is uniquely positioned for you to transition from breakfast to classroom sessions to the river in the span of 100 yards.

-- August 10 – August 15: Swiftwater Rescue Technician certification offered by instructors from Whitewater Rescue Institute at their training facility in Alberton.
+- August 17 – August 20: Swiftwater Rescue Technician certification offered by instructors from Whitewater Rescue Institute at their training facility in Alberton, Montana.

 - All room and board ($885 for housing, $525 for food)